MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 Use Toolkit to rebuild the GL00105 table, re-create Dex Procs, rebuild indexes, re-create tables, and check identities of tables all within Microsoft Dynamics GP.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as "sa."

 #### To rebuild the GL00105 table